 Mark Leuchter, Associate Professor, Hebrew Bible and Jewish Studies

-Yun Zhu, Associate Professor, Chinese and Asian Studies
+Yun Zhu, Assistant Professor, Chinese and Asian Studies

-Alicia Imperiale, Associate Professor, Architectural History/Theory and Design
+Alicia Imperiale, Assistant Professor, Architectural History/Theory and Design

 Alicia Imperiale, Architect, is Assistant Professor of Architectural History/Theory and Design at the Tyler School of Art, Temple University.
 She holds a Bachelor of Architecture from Pratt Institute, an MFA in Combined Media from Hunter College/City University of New York, an MA and PhD (Fall 2013) in Architectural History and Theory from Princeton University with the dissertation, Critical Organicism: Alternate Histories of Italian Architecture 1958-1973.